 Building on Ralf Baker's work in the 1920s for making decorative articles (patent US423647A), Hideo Kodama's early work in laser cured resin rapid prototyping was completed in 1981.
 His invention was expanded upon over the next three decades, with the introduction of stereolithography in 1984.
 Chuck Hull of 3D Systems invented the first 3D printer in 1987, which used the stereolithography process.
 This was followed by developments such as selective laser sintering and selective laser melting, among others.
 Other expensive 3D printing systems were developed in the 1990s-2000s, although the cost of these dropped dramatically when the patents expired in 2009, opening up the technology for more users.

 There are three broad types of 3D printing technology; sintering, melting, and stereolithography.

 - Sintering is a technology where the material is heated, but not to the point of melting, to create high resolution items.
 Metal powder is used for direct metal laser sintering while thermoplastic powders are used for selective laser sintering.

-- Melting methods of 3D printing include powder bed fusion, electron beam melting and direct energy deposition, these use lasers, electric arcs or electron beams to print objects by melting the materials together.
+- Melting methods of 3D printing include powder bed fusion, electron beam melting and direct energy deposition, these use lasers, electric arcs or electron beams to print objects by melting the materials together at high temperatures.

 - Stereolithography utilises photopolymerization to create parts.
 This technology uses the correct light source to interact with the material in a selective manner to cure and solidify a cross section of the object in thin layers.